richierocks/rebus/README.md

 regex
 =====

-# Build regular expression in a human readable way
+# Build regular expressions in a human readable way

 Regular expressions are a very powerful tool, but the syntax is terse enough to be difficult to read.
 This makes bugs easy to introduce, and hard to